BastienBrisson/Projet_Terraria/README.md

 | Escape | pause |
 | Hold control and scroll| control camera zoom |

+## Content
+Future features to implement :

+- Rework light and implement torches (or other light sources)
+- Implement items that add crafts (Terraria style) (such as craft-tables and/or furnace)
+- Ability to craft/destroy/put background tiles
+- Implements liquids (water/lava) (physics of the liquids, ability to swim/breath under water and generate ocean)
+- Add durability to items
+- Add options in pause menu (remap keys, change volume of music/sounds)
+- Ability to handle multiple saves/maps in main menu

+*And of course there is always room to implement new mobs and items*

 ## Screenshots
 ![Game logo](/TERRARIA/core/assets/screenshots/screenshot1.png)
 ![Game logo](/TERRARIA/core/assets/screenshots/screenshot2.png)